-2.1 This record should be made as soon as possible after the individual hearing the disclosure has reported it verbally to the DSL.
+- 2.1 This record should be made as soon as possible after the individual hearing the disclosure has reported it verbally to the DSL.
 The facts, not opinions (unless of relevance), should be accurately recorded in a non-judgemental way.
-It is important to remember that expressing an opinion as to whether the child is telling the truth is not helpful and can prejudice how a case proceeds.

-2.2 The record should ideally be on a standard 'concerns' form (LA model available from the Safeguarding and Standards Team or on Nexus) but if this is not used, should include:

-- The child's name, gender and date of birth - Date and time of the conversation - What was the context and who was present during the disclosure? - What did the child say? verbatim if possible - What questions were asked? verbatim - Responses to questions -verbatim - Any observations concerning child's demeanour and any injuries - The name of the person to whom the disclosure was reported - Printed name and job title of the author, followed by signature and date contemporaneous form (as it could be used as evidence in court proceedings), even if later typed or if the information is incorporated into a report.
+It is important to remember that expressing an opinion as to whether the child is telling the truth is not helpful and can prejudice how a case proceeds. - 2.2 The record should ideally be on a standard 'concerns' form and should include: - The child's name, gender and date of birth - Date and time of the conversation - What was the context and who was present during the disclosure? - What did the child say? verbatim if possible - What questions were asked? verbatim - Responses to questions -verbatim - Any observations concerning child's demeanour and any injuries - The name of the person to whom the disclosure was reported - Printed name and job title of the author followed by signature and date